 The 2014 Dessert First Gala was a big hit and we owe it to an incredible group of people.
-From event volunteers, committees, and staff, to our guests, sponsors, celebrity judges and competing chefs; the Girl Scouts of North East Ohio wishes to thank everyone for your tremendous support in making this a successful event.
+From event volunteers, committee members, and staff, to our guests, sponsors, celebrity judges and competing chefs ...
+Girl Scouts of North East Ohio wishes to thank you for your tremendous support in making this a successful event.

 We couldn't have done it without all of you and we hope you'll join us again in 2016 for another spectacular event!

 Find the results of the Dessert Competition below, as well as links to recipes, photos of the event, and more.

 November 15, 2014